Banach algebras associated to twisted \'etale groupoids: inverse semigroup disintegration and representations on $L^p$-spaces: Banach algebras associated to inverse semigroups

 If $\F=\C$, then $F^p(Q)$ is universal for $Q$-families in all $L^p$-operator algebras and for $p\neq 2$ every non-degenerate representation $\psi:F^p(Q)\to B(L^p(\mu))$ comes from a spatial $Q$-family $(P,T)$ on $L^p(\mu)$. \end{cor} \begin{proof} Combine Theorem \ref{thm:representations_of_graph_algebras} and Corollary \ref{cor:tight_Lp}. \end{proof} \begin{rem} Originally $L^p$-Cuntz algebras \cite{PhLp1} and graph $L^p$-operator algebras $F^p(Q)$ \cite{cortinas_rodrogiez} were defined (for $p\in [1,\infty)$ and $\F=\C$) using spatial representations on standard measure spaces.
-As $F^p(Q)$ is separable, one can limit only to such measures using \cite[Proposition 1.25]{Phillips}.
-The last part of Corollary \ref{cor:graph_Lp} says that for $p\in [1,+\infty]\setminus \{2\}$ the use of spatial $Q$-families is inevitable.
-The tight semigroup picture for general graph $C^*$-algebras seems to be absent from the literature. \end{rem}
+As $F^p(Q)$ is separable, one can limit only to such measures, see Remark \ref{rem:second_countable_vs_measures}.
+The last part of Corollary \ref{cor:graph_Lp} says that for $p\in [1,\infty]\setminus \{2\}$ the use of spatial $Q$-families is inevitable.
+For $p=2$, Corollary \ref{cor:graph_Lp} gives the tight semigroup picture for $C^*$-algebras associated to arbitrary graphs, which seems to be absent from the literature. \end{rem}

 \begin{rem}[Banach--Cuntz algebras] For any $n>1$ consider the graph $Q_n$ with a single vertex $v$ and $n$ edges $e_1,...,e_n$.
 Then our $F(Q_n)$ is a Banach algebra analogue of the Cuntz $C^*$-algebra $F_n$.
 Daws and Horv\'{a}th~\cite{Daws_Horwath} proposed a different construction: the \emph{Daws--Horv\'{a}th algebra} $\mathcal{DH}_n$ is by definition the quotient of the Banach $*$-algebra $\ell^{1}(S_{Q_{n}}\setminus \{0\})$ by an ideal $J$ generated by the element $\delta_{(v,v)} - \sum_{i=1}^{n} \delta_{(e_i,e_i)}$.
 Thus it is the universal Banach algebra generated by a contractive $Q_n$-family, or equivalently the completion of $\LL(Q_n)$ in the largest submutliplicative norm $\|\cdot\|_{DH}$ such that $\|t_{e_i}\|_{DH}=\|t_{e_i}^*\|_{DH}=\|t_{v} \|_{DH}=1$ for $i=1, \ldots ,n$.
 As shown in \cite{Daws_Horwath}, $\mathcal{DH}_n =\overline{\LL(Q_n)}^{\|\cdot\|_{DH}}$ is naturally a simple purely infinite Banach $*$-algebra.
 Thus we have an injective $*$-homomorphism $\mathcal{DH}_n \donto F(Q_n)$ which is the identity on $\LL(Q_n)$.
 It seems unlikely that this homomorphism is surjective.
 To prove this one could try to show that there are no bounded traces on $F(Q_n)$, cf. \cite[Section 4]{Daws_Horwath}. \end{rem}